 When do I need to get a passport?

-Obviously, you will not need a passport since you are traveling domestically.
-However, it is important to always keep a photo i.d. with you.
+You will not need a passport since you are traveling domestically.
+However, it is helpful to always keep a photo i.d. with you if you have one.

 What immunizations do I need to get?